Aje026/Genetic-Overlap-in-Female-Biased-Disorders/README.md

 - extract_table.py extracts the relevant information in the log files produced by LDSC software and produces files to be used in correlation.ipynb

 - correlation.ipynb produces plots to visualize the correlations from LDSC.
 It reads in the files that are produced by extract_table.py

+- z_score_SNPs.csv amd z_score_genes.csv are files with all combinarions of disorders and diseases with z-value above 3, produced by analysis.ipynb